 Please make sure that any coverage you choose meets the requirements outlined above as well as your medical needs.
 You may wish to verify that the insurance policy covers the birth of children as well as mental health services.
 Living in another country can be stressful, so it is a good idea to have insurance that also covers mental health services.
 Note: If you will not be paid by Georgetown and you or your spouse is pregnant, you are advised to purchase health insurance in your home country.
 Most insurance companies in the United States consider pregnancy a pre-existing condition and will not cover the related expenses if you or your spouse is pregnant upon arrival in the United States.

 If you will be in a full-time paid position, you may be eligible to participate in one of the insurance plans offered by the University for its employees.
 If you wish to sign up for one of these insurance plans, you must do so within 60 days of beginning work.
 Benefits begin on the 1st of the month.
 If you are not starting on the 1st, you will need to purchase temporary insurance until you can be covered under Georgetown insurance.
 The Georgetown University insurance plans offered to paid employees meet the requirements outlined above, except for the CareFirst BlueChoice Advantage CDHP with HSA plan.
+You will need copies of your family members' passports and J-2 visas to add them to your health insurance.

 Affordable Care Act Requirements